Skip to Content

 As with a vegetable garden, start by loosening the soil and mixing in some compost, at a minimum.
 For the best, healthiest flowers, test your soil with a DIY kit or send off a sample to your local extension office, then add amendments as necessary.

 Specific planting instructions will vary by flower type, so make sure to read each seed packet carefully.
-Some plants do better when direct sown, while others can be started indoors to get a head start.
+Some plants do better when directly sown, while others can be started indoors to get a head start.
 Regardless, plan for succession planting to ensure that you have flowers to pick all summer.
-Although this is especially true for plants like single stem sunflowers, which only produce a single blossom, many cut-and-come-again annuals diminish in quality or quantity of flowers over time.
+Although this is especially true for plants like single-stem sunflowers, which only produce a single blossom, many cut-and-come-again annuals diminish in quality or quantity of flowers over time.

 Adding mulch, like straw or shredded leaves, around the flowers will help suppress weeds, prevent soil compaction, and improve water retention.